tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 The `signedCorrelationId` (`scid`) field specifies a correlation ID that may be used to correlate the storage audit logs with the audit logs that are used by the principal that generates and distributes the SAS.
 For example, a trusted authorization service ordinarily has a managed identity that authenticates and authorizes users, generates an SAS, adds an entry to the local audit log, and returns the SAS to a user, who can then use the SAS to access Azure Storage resources.
 By including a correlation ID in both the local audit log and the storage audit log, you allow these events to be correlated later.
 The value is a GUID without braces and with lowercase characters.

-This field is supported with versions 2020-02-10 and later.
+This field is supported with version 2020-02-10 and later.

 ### Specify the directory depth